elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 Some fields require flexibility in how users search.
 Their content is messy (e.g. user-agent) or popular for threat hunters (e.g. file paths and names, command line processes), and a single character in the opposite casing can bypass a detection today for `keyword` fields.
 The `wildcard` field provides improved performance of leading `wildcard` and `regex` term-level queries, but is also a step towards case-insensitive search support in Elasticsearch.
 As Elasticsearch moves forward towards introducing a case-insensitive query option [3], ECS considers the fields adopting `wildcard` to be popular candidates for case-insensitive searching once the feature is available.

-One remaining question is if `wildcard` performs better vs. `keyword` for the upcoming case-insensitive query option.
+#### Resolution

+The `case_insensitivity` query parameter is an expected feature in Elasticsearch 7.10 with support for the `regexp`, `term`, `prefix`, and `wildcard` query types[4].
+Since this is a query parameter, both `keyword` and `wildcard` types will be supported, and each type's noted [performance characteristics](#comparison-with-keyword) will be consistent.

 ### Performance differences

-Performance and storage characteristics between wildcard and keyword will be different[4], and this difference may have an impact depending on deployment size and/or the level of duplication in the field data.
-As part of the transition, fields which were previously indexed keyword will be switched to wildcard.
-Queries across indices with field names will be necessary.
-Understanding the differences at both index and query time will be pursued.
+Performance and storage characteristics between wildcard and keyword will be different[5], and this difference may have an impact depending on deployment size and/or the level of duplication in the field data.
+Fields which were previously indexed as keyword will be switched to wildcard.
+With these fields now indexed as wildcard, users will be querying fields which are indexed as keyword in some indices and as wildcard in others.
+Any potential indexing or querying differences needs to be understood and captured.

+#### Resolution

+The performance characteristics for both indexing and querying for the two types has been explored and observations [noted](#comparison-with-keyword).

 ### Wildcard field value character limits

 ECS applies the `ignore_above` setting to keyword fields to prevent strings longer than 1024 characters from being indexed or stored.
 While `ignore_above` can be raised, Lucene implements a term byte-length limit of 32766 which cannot be adjusted.
 Wildcard supports an unlimited max character size for a field value.
 The `wildcard` field type will still have the `ignore_above` option available, and a reasonable limit may be need applied to mitigate unexpected side-effects.

+#### Resolution

-For the initial adoption into ECS, `wildcard` fields will not have an `ignore_above` option defined.
+This ability to ingest extremely long values is considered an advantage of `wildcard` compared to `keyword`.
+Therefore, the `wildcard` fields will not have an `ignore_above` option defined initially.

 ### Licensing

 Until now ECS has relied only on OSS licensed features, but ECS will also support Elastic licensed features.
 The ECS project will remain OSS licensed with the schema implementing Elastic licensed features as part of the specification.

+#### Resolution

 When ECS adopts a feature available only under a license, it will be noted in the documentation.

-ECS plans to provide tooling options which continue to support OSS consumers of ECS and the Elastic Stack.
+The ECS team will not maintain a second OSS-compatible set of ECS field definitions.
+However a feature has been added to the ECS generator script allowing for OSS-compatibility versions of the ECS-maintained artifacts to be generated by users.
+When the generator is called with `--oss`, ECS fields using Basic data types will fallback to their compatible OSS types (if an OSS fallback type is available).

 ### Version Compatibility

 A data shipper which uses the `wildcard` field type may need to verify that the configured output Elasticsearch destination can support it (>= 7.9.0).
-For example, if a future version of Beats adopts `wildcard` in index mappings, Beats would may need to gracefully handle a scenario where the targeted Elasticsearch instance doesn't support the data type.
+For example, if a future version of Beats adopts `wildcard` in index mappings, Beats may need to gracefully handle a scenario where the targeted Elasticsearch instance doesn't support the data type.

+#### Resolution

+Ongoing discussions are taking place to determine how to best address for Beats and Logstash.

 ### Text fields migrating to wildcard